What Does PFAS Do to Your Health?

 What's Being Done About PFAS in the Environment?

-The U.S. government has recently taken a number steps to address PFAS pollution on the state and federal level.
+The U.S. government has recently taken a number of steps to address PFAS pollution on the state and federal levels.
 Along with the updated June 2022 drinking water advisory by the Environmental Protection Agency (EPA), the government announced $1 billion in infrastructure grant funding to address the problem of PFAS contamination in the environment.
 The goal is to improve health protections with policies like required water testing.

 In October 2021, the White House announced initiatives to protect communities and the environment from PFAS.
 The Biden administration listed steps for 8 government agencies, including the FDA, to tackle PFAS pollution.